- General safety

 The SFU Radiation Safety program facilitates the safe and informed use of radiation sources and devices in research, teaching and the environment.
 The program is dedicated to safe management of radiation.

 The Radiation Safety Manual (RSM)represents a comprehensive review of the SFU Radiation Safety Program (RSP) providing resources for researchers who use radiactive materials.

 University Radiation Safety Committee

-The University Radiation Safety Committee, as outlined by the CNSC, acts to oversee and audit the Radiation Safety program.
+The University Radiation Safety Committee (URSC), as outlined by the CNSC, acts to oversee and audit the Radiation Safety program.
 The committee is comprised of researchers with expertise and interest in the use of radiation.

 How to prepare for inspections: